The key to recovery from any chronic disease is continuous immune system strengthening. (Body, Mind, and Spirit) Not by drugs!

 The definition of inflammation is much broader than infection.
 (Which often produces an inflammatory response.)
 Inflammation and infection are two closely related but separate phenomena.

-- Inflammation - is a natural and immediate response of the immune system to repair any form of tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or infection.
+- Inflammation is the immune system's natural and immediate response to repair tissue damage, such as a blow, accident, harsh chemicals, radiation, burn, or infection.

 - Infection - is a direct result of pathogens; (Bacteria, viruses, parasites, etc.) The immune response to this infection is inflammation.